MakerMylo/BT_Snappy/README.md

 4. Do not remove the ECAS from your hub, this holds the PTFE in place.

+Lid Assembly
+===
+1. Add 2x M3 5x5x4 Heatset Inserts to the SnappyLidA Part.

+2. Add 2x M3x20 (SHCS Works) Screws into SnappyLidB and screw the 2 halves together.

+3. Add 3x 6x3 Magnets to the inside of the lid if needed (For me they weren't, it was a nice friction fit).

+4. Add 4x 6x3 Magnets to the bottom of the lid to hold the tray.

+5. Add 4x 6x3 Magnets to the Tray (Ensuring they are oriented correctly to attract to the lid magnets).

 Config
 ===
 This assumes you're using Snappy with AFC and using an MG996R Servo.